Gauravthorat30/practice_javascript/README.md

 # javascript
-This is my file where i practice javascript.
+This is my repository where i practice javascript.